BurdetteLamar/AboutRuby/core/Hash/markdown.md

 h[:nosuch] # => nil
 ```

-Set the default value with method default=:
+You can set the default value with method default=:

 ```ruby
 h.default = false